spring-guides/gs-rest-service/README.ftl.md

 Summary
 -------

-Congrats!
+Congratulations!
 You've just developed a RESTful web service with Spring.

-This of course is just the beginning, and there are many more features to explore and take advantage of.
-Be sure to check out Spring's support for [securing](TODO), [describing](TODO) [managing](TODO), [testing](TODO) and [consuming](/gs-consuming-rest) RESTful web services.
+To see what else you can do with Spring and RESTful web services, see [Related Resources](TODO).

 [zip]: https://github.com/springframework-meta/gs-rest-service/archive/master.zip